Codecademy/docs/content/swift/concepts/protocols/terms/decodable/decodable.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-`Decodable` is a type in Swift that can convert itself into a structure that conforms to the **`Decodable protocol`**.
-The `Decodable protocol` is used to easily decode JSON or similar data formats like XML.
+`Decodable` is a type in Swift that can convert itself into a structure that conforms to the **`Decodable`** protocol.
+The `Decodable` protocol is used to easily decode JSON or similar data formats like XML.
 The required initializer is `init(from: Decoder)` which creates a new instance by decoding from the given decoder.
-The `Decodable protocol` is often used with the `JSONDecoder` class. `Decodable` should be used if you only need to read data.
+The `Decodable` protocol is often used with the `JSONDecoder` class. `Decodable` should be used when there's only a need to read data.

 ## Syntax
 Create a structure to represent the data to decode, followed by `Decodable` using the standard syntax of a Swift protocol.